 Request copies of your credit report from the three credit reporting agencies (Equifax, Transunion and Experian).
-Credit inquiries will appear at the end of each report.
-Determine which inquiries are causing problems; "soft" inquiries made by a creditor for the purpose of extending an offer of credit do not affect your credit rating.
-Only inquiries by credit grantors affect your credit rating.
-You may likely recognize these inquiries as companies to which you applied for credit, though in some cases, you may not recognize the entity that made the inquiry.
+Credit inquiries appear at the end of each report.
+Determine which inquiries to address; soft inquiries made by a creditor for the purpose of extending an offer of credit do not affect your credit rating.
+Only inquiries by credit grantors -- hard inquiries -- affect your credit rating.
+Recognize these inquiries as companies to which you applied for credit, though in some cases, you may not recognize the entity that made the inquiry.

 Send your request via certified mail, return receipt requested.
-The creditors may send you copies of documents that you signed authorizing the credit inquiry, or may have spoken with on a recorded line.
+The creditors may send you copies of documents that you signed authorizing the credit inquiry, or copies of inquiries made on a recorded line.
 If the company provides this documentation, study it carefully to make sure you did, in fact, authorize the credit inquiry.
-If your review of the materials does not reveal explicit authorization to make a credit inquiry, or if no such materials are provided, you should insist that the company remove the inquiry from your credit report.
+If your review of the materials does not reveal explicit authorization to make a credit inquiry, or if no such materials are provided, insist that the company remove the inquiry from your credit report.

 If you do not receive a response to your initial inquiry, or to any follow up inquiry within 30 days, call the company and to request the inquiry in question be removed from your credit report.
 In many cases, the company removes the inquiry as a courtesy.